 Do you have graduate student housing?

 While we do not have separate housing solely for graduate students, we are happy to accommodate graduate students in our residence halls.
-Graduate students may find our two upper-class residences, Upperclass Hall and Philippi Hall, more suited to their needs, and we will be offering graduate and law student housing in Portland Commons when it opens in June 2023.
+Graduate students may find our two upper-class residences, Upperclass Hall and Philippi Hall, more suited to their needs, and we offer graduate and law student housing in Portland Commons .
 Please note that we do not have family housing available, and all residents must be matriculated, enrolled USM students to live on campus.

 When do I move into my room?

 Move-in times are assigned, and will be indicated in your assignment letter.
 Your specific move-in date and time will be based on whether you are a new or returning student, and in which building you are placed.

 Gender-inclusive means that spaces or restrooms are available to anyone, and are not limited to a certain population.
 This is inclusive of any gender identity and/or gender expression.
 For residence hall restrooms, this means anyone, regardless of gender identity or expression or sexual orientation, can use that restroom.
 For residence hall spaces (rooms, suites, and apartments), this means that with the consent of all occupants, Residential Life will make assignments to rooms, suites, and apartments inclusive of all genders and gender expressions.